Parable of the Renegades

 「何？」(What?)
 A bewildered Rio tilted her head, all confused.

-It was only after a few seconds of locking eyes with Lucas that her face began to follow suit in being dyed red as well.
+It was only after a few seconds of locking eyes with Lucas that her face followed suit in being dyed red as well.

 「嘘でしょう？」 (You're kidding, right?)
 Rio recoiled as more of her face changed color while becoming warmer. "'I-Interested'.
 I-I-It can mean something like that too!?"